Trump signs legislation designed to support pro-democracy protesters in Hong Kong

 “I have a very good relationship, as you know, with President Xi.
 We’re in the final throes of a very important deal – I guess you could say, one of the most important deals in trade ever.
 It’s going very well,” Trump said.
 “But at the same time, we want to see it go well in Hong Kong, and I think it will.
 I think that President Xi can make that happen.
 And I know him, and I know he’d like to make it happen.”

-Pro-democracy candidates won overwhelming victories in Hong Kong’s district council elections, which also saw record turnout.
+Pro-democracy candidates won overwhelming victories in Hong Kong’s district council elections, which also saw a record turnout.

-The legislation led to a diplomatic incident Monday, when China’s Foreign Ministry summoned U.S. Ambassador Terry Branstad to lodge a protest over American “meddling” in China’s internal affairs.
-China has warned that it would retaliate if Trump signed the bill.
+The legislation led to a diplomatic incident Monday when China’s Foreign Ministry summoned U.S. Ambassador Terry Branstad to lodge a protest over American “meddling” in China’s internal affairs.
+China warned that it would retaliate if Trump signed the bill.

 Branstad in turn told Chinese officials that Washington remains concerned about Hong Kong and opposes intimidation tactics by the authorities.

-Trump says he’s asked Xi not to use the military to quell the protests.
+Trump says he has asked Xi not to use the military to quell the protests.

 In recent comments, Trump has suggested that he is being cautious in his approach to Hong Kong because of the sensitivity of trade talks.
-He has also alleged – without providing evidence – that he has personally saved the lives of thousands of people by warning Chinese leader Xi Jinping that more deaths in Hong Kong would scuttle the trade negotiations.
+He has also alleged – without providing evidence – that he has personally saved the lives of thousands of people by warning Xi that more deaths in Hong Kong would scuttle the trade negotiations.

 Trump had hoped to secure a major trade deal with China earlier this year, but the talks have faltered multiple times.
 He is now trying to secure a partial trade deal with China, an agreement he has referred to as “Phase One” and which would include large purchases of U.S. farm products by Beijing.
 But even nailing down that agreement has proved difficult.